imoralescs/imoralescs.github.io/aws.md

 **Create API**

 1. Navigate to the API Gateway service.
-If you don't have any previous API Gateway you go ahead and click **Get Started** otherwise click **APIs** on the left sidebar of the section and then click the button **Create API**.
+If you don't have any previous API you go ahead and click **Get Started** otherwise click **APIs** on the left sidebar of the section and then click the button **Create API**.
 2. Will see 4 ways to create a API:

-* New API
+* *New API*
-* Clone from existing API - You can used other existing API.
+* *Clone from existing API* - You can used other existing API.
-* Import from Swagger - Allow us to import a Swagger definition file.
+* *Import from Swagger* - Allow us to import a Swagger definition file.
-* Example API
+* *Example API*

 3. Select **New API** add name `firstAPI`, add description and click on **Create API**.
+4. To add resource to you API, by selection you API on the left sidebar, click on dropdown **Actions -> Create Resource**.
+Add a name for this resource, on this case `first-api-test` and click **Create Resource**.
+5. To add a request to you resource, by selecting the resource clicking on the dropdown **Actions -> Create Method** And we can decide what HTTP method we want to used.
+On this case pick **GET**.
+On the configuration of this particular method we have:

+* *Integration type*
+...**Lambda Function** refer to any lambda function we create ...**HTTP** refer to foward to another http request, ...**AWS Service** refer to another service provide by AWS and ...**Mock** refer to mock up you own response.

 **Options on the left sidebar**